Apple has quite a lot to live up if it decides to release a MacBook Pro for 2018, both in terms of fan expectations and surpassing the last version.

 The current spate of rumors and leaks, unfortunately, give no indication as to exactly when the MacBook Pro 2018 release date will be.
 However, that doesn’t mean we can’t speculate based on previous MacBook Pro releases.

 Looking back at 2017, Apple surprised us with a MacBook Pro release in June, almost immediately following its Worldwide Developers Conference (WWDC) that year.
 The reason for the surprise is how close this release came following the previous.

 The year before that, in October 2016, Apple released the first MacBook Pro to get a major redesign, which saw the debut of the Touch Bar and the T1 co-processor which powers it.

 Prior to that, the MacBook Pro was receiving piecemeal updates since the last major revision of 2012, also released just after Apple’s June WWDC of that year.

-So, that leaves us with the most likely release window for the 2018 MacBook Pro being June, likely directly following a WWDC 2018 announcement.
-That would be a proper annualized release, and give enough time for Apple to more thoroughly address bugbears that have persisted in its MacBook Pro line since the 2016 model.
+So that leaves us with the most likely release window for the 2018 MacBook Pro being June, probably right after a WWDC 2018 announcement.
+That would make it a proper annualized release, and give Apple enough time to thoroughly address issues that have persisted in its MacBook Pro lineup since the 2016 model.

 If Apple misses that date, the next likely debut window is late 2018, most likely before November and therefore ahead of the Christmas and holiday shopping rush.
 We’ll look out for new rumors and update this article as soon as the MacBook Pro 2018 release date begins to grow clearer.